 Section 1: The officers shall be the President, Vice-President, Secretary, Past President and such other officers as the Academic Senate deems necessary.
 The President shall be a full-time faculty member.
 Officers may not simultaneously serve as department representatives.

-Section 2: The first order of Senate business is to elect the above officers by secret ballot.
-The outgoing President shall conduct the election.

-Section 3: The Past President, if not elected to Senate membership following her/his presidency, shall serve the Senate in an ex-officio capacity during the first semester of the newly-elected president’s term. that year in an ex-officio capacity.
-[Should the past president serve longer?]
+Section 2: The Past President, if not elected to Senate membership following her/his presidency, shall serve the Senate in an ex-officio capacity during the first year of the newly-elected president’s term. that year in an ex-officio capacity.

-Section 4: The President officers of the Senate shall be compensated during her/his tenure in office as set forth in the by-laws.
+Section 3: The President officers of the Senate shall be compensated during their tenure in office as set forth in the by-laws.

 ARTICLE V: ELECTION AND TERMS OF OFFICE

-Section 1: The election of senators shall be held in September each year, following the election procedure specified in the by-laws.
-The election of officers shall be held every two years in the spring semester following the procedure specified in the by-laws.
+Section 1: The election of senators shall be held in September each year, following the appointment procedure specified in the by-laws.

+Section 2: The election of officers shall be held every two years in the spring semester following the procedure specified in the by-laws.

-Section 2: New officers shall assume their positions on July 1st of the same year that they are elected.
+Section 3: New officers shall assume their positions on July 1st of the same year that they are elected.